kocherlab/kocher_guides/docs/Guides/SLURM.rst

 Additional Information
 **********************

-More tutorials and information on SLURM may be found at the `Intro to HPC on the Princeton Clusters Github <https://github.com/PrincetonUniversity/hpc_beginning_workshop/tree/master/06_slurm>`_.
+More tutorials and information on SLURM may be found at the `Introducing Slurm <https://researchcomputing.princeton.edu/slurm>`_.